eth-brownie/brownie/docs/api.rst

 .. py:attribute:: Contract.tx

     The ``TransactionReceipt`` of the transaction that deployed the contract.
 If the contract was not deployed during this instance of brownie, it will be ``None``.

+.. py:attribute:: Contract.bytecode

+    The bytecode of the deployed contract, including constructor arguments.

 .. py:classmethod:: Contract.balance()